-Enjoy teaching scientific method with some simple experiments.
-Your students will soon understand how to conduct a fair test.
+Enjoy teaching scientific method!
+Start with some simple experiments.
+Soon, your little scientists will understand how to conduct a fair test.

 - Ask a question.